 - Approve the transaction, or simply cancel the transaction

-When it comes to deciding which action to take, merchants must consider how well they can manage risk and how willing they are to trust their own customers.
 If the risk is higher and the merchant approves this transaction, they must be prepared to pay a higher transaction rate.
 Having to rerun the transaction also adds more risk since it can produce a pending charge.
 This can ultimately produce friction with a potential customer.

 If there are any doubts related to a transaction, it is best to personally reach out to the customer to verify details and determine whether their information was entered incorrectly.
 It could simply mean that they have not updated their address on file.

 AVS Mismatch: An Ongoing Challenge

 The original purpose of AVS was to prevent CNP fraud.
 AVS filters work best if they are activated.
 Unfortunately, they fail to ensure whether a transaction is valid or fraudulent.
 AVS filters can be used as one of many tools within a comprehensive set of solutions to fight fraudulent transactions.

 By striving to comprehend the nature of an AVS mismatch, its implications, and how to resolve it, merchants can mitigate risks and continue to thrive in the online marketplace.

 Bypassing AVS mismatch is not recommended, as it is a security measure designed to prevent fraudulent transactions.
 Instead, merchants should consider contacting the customer to verify their information and ensure that the billing address provided matches the one on file with the card-issuing bank.
 If the mismatch is due to a simple error or outdated address, the issue can be resolved by having the customer update their information with the bank.